Management (MT)

 Analyze organizational structure and culture in an organization.

-This course provides an overview of international marketing.
-You will examine the cultural, political/economic, and market differences encountered in the international marketplace.
-You will become familiar with the governmental, nongovernmental, and quasigovernmental entities encountered in the international arena.
-Case studies and real-world scenarios will illustrate the nuances of marketing and the ethics involved on an international scale.
+This course provides an overview of international business growth.
+You will examine the cultural, political, legal, social, economic, and market differences encountered in the international marketplace.
+You will apply international marketing concepts and practices for business entities.
+You will explore real-world scenarios that illustrate the characteristics of marketing, business strategies, and the ethics involved on an international scale.

 Quarter Credit Hours: 6 | Prerequisite: MT219